tmtsoftware/esw-ts/docs/src/main/clients/event/event-service.md

 ###pSubscribe

-This API subscribes to events of a EventKey specified using a `subsystem` and a `pattern` to match the remaining Event Key and return subscription handle which can be used as a kill switch.
+This API subscribes to events of all the EventKeys specified using a `Subsystem` and a `pattern` to match the remaining Event Key and return subscription handle which can be used as a kill switch.
 It takes callback function which gets triggered when ever the events are received.
 The latest events available for the given Event Keys will be received first.